JustinLawrenceMS/JustinLawrenceMS/README.md

 ---

-## 🧱 Internal vs Public Work
+## 🧱 Public vs Internal Work

 - **Public / OSS:** Pegue, Chiclay GPT, Quixotify
-- **Internal / Infrastructure:** Somewhat
+- **Internal / Security & Infrastructure:** Somewhat

-> Internal packages are real-world tooling used across services and are documented for clarity rather than public adoption.
+> Somewhat is intentionally unpublished due to its cybersecurity scope and is maintained as an internal dependency to reduce attack surface and control distribution.

 ---